fljdin/fljdin.github.io/content/en/pages/about.md

 I am a relational database expert who promote open-source through various posts about unlimitless alternative world.
-In this discovery noteboook, I want to share my tiny researchs on PostgreSQL fonctionnalities and keeping as simple as possible.
+In this discovery noteboook, I want to share my tiny researchs on PostgreSQL functionalities and keeping as simple as possible.

 All feedbacks are welcomed.
 Please feel free to contact and follow me on networks.